 - No Caps on Cash Back.
 There’s no limit to how much cash back you can earn with Spark Classic – the 1% rate is effective no matter how much you spend.
 The Chase Ink cards both impose limits on certain spending categories, crimping your earning power if you spend heavily.

 - No Cash Back Redemption Minimums.
 This card doesn’t impose a minimum cash back redemption threshold, which is good for cardholders who don’t spend (or earn) enough to regularly meet such minimums.
-The Chase Ink Business Cash and Preferred cards both have $20 redemption minimums, while U.S. Bank Business Edge Cash Rewards has a $25 minimum.

 - Comes With a Low Credit Limit to Start.
 Spark Classic applicants with fair credit should expect a restrictive credit limit to start – as low as $500, in some cases.
 While Capital One doesn’t go into detail about how it sets credit limits or when cardholders can expect increases, it’s important to keep your expectations in check out of the gate.

 - Limited Business Benefits.
 Spark Classic lacks some of the practical business benefits common to fellow business credit cards.
 Aside from the periodic spending reports and downloadable purchase records, there’s not much to talk about here.
-By contrast, the American Express OPEN cards (including Business Green Rewards) come with 5% discounts at select partner merchants, such as FedEx.
+By contrast, the American Express business cards (including Business Green Rewards) come with 5% discounts at select partner merchants, such as FedEx.

 - No Introductory APR.
 Spark Classic doesn’t have a 0% intro APR deal for purchases or balance transfers.
 That’s a drawback relative to Capital One’s Spark Cash Select for Business and Spark Miles Select for Business, both of which have nine-month 0% purchase and balance transfer APR promotions.

 - Restrictions on Non-cash Redemptions.
 If you want the flexibility to redeem your rewards at competitive rates for non-cash items, Spark Classic isn’t your card.
 Gift card redemptions can reduce the value of your earned points, further eroding your earning power.
-The Chase Ink and American Express OPEN cards both offer a wide array of redemption options, including travel and general merchandise, at competitive rates – often $0.01 per point or better.
+The Chase Ink and American Express business cards both offer a wide array of redemption options, including travel and general merchandise, at competitive rates – often $0.01 per point or better.

-Capital One® Spark® Classic for Business is a “classic” starter credit card for business owners with big plans and so-so credit.
+Capital One Spark Classic for Business is a classic starter credit card for business owners with big plans and so-so credit.
 It’s very similar to the Capital One QuicksilverOne consumer credit card, which is also geared toward people with fair to average credit, comes with moderate starting credit limits, and doesn’t accrue cash back rewards as quickly as its more generous peers.

 If used responsibly, both Spark Classic and QuicksilverOne are tailor-made stepping-stones to credit cards with higher spending limits, lower APRs, better rewards, and more attractive fringe benefits.
 You have to start somewhere – and this is as good a place as any.